AvaProtocol/OAK-docs/_docs/automation-time-apis.md

 )
 ```

 * This RPC will return a JSON object with a time period and an APY.
-The time period represents the optimal staking duration and the APY is the projected staking return.
+The time period represents the optimal staking duration in days and the APY is the projected staking return.

 #### Errors
 * **Unable to calculate optimal autostaking**: The optimal autostaking calculation went wrong.